Giblib/SecondInterview/README.md

 - If you're using Windows, why are you using windows?
 You're gonna have it rough with bcrypt.
 - Authentication can be tested by sending a POST request to http://[SOME_HOST_PROBABLY_LOCALHOST]/api/v1/authenticate
 - You will be sharing the database with all other candidates.
 This means you might see comments you didn't create.
 User authentication for mongodb is disabled.
+- Your front end code goes in '/public'.

 ## Bugs
 - What bugs?